 We’ve talked before about a waterfall swimming hole, but what if you want to camp, swim, and hike near a waterfall?
-There’s a place where you can have the best of all that in the Ozark National Forest.
-It’s called Haw Creek Falls Recreation Area, and it’s superb.
-You’ll find nine primitive campsites, most of which come with pedestal grills and picnic tables.
-Probably the best part of this campground is that you can see Haw Creek Falls from there, and it’s only a short hike to Pam’s Grotto Falls and Pack Rat Falls.
+Luckily, there’s a waterfall campground in Arkansas where you can do just that.
+It’s called Haw Creek Falls Recreation Area, and it’s one of the most beautiful campgrounds in Arkansas.
+At the recreation area, you’ll find nine primitive campsites, most of which come with pedestal grills and picnic tables.
+But the best things about this campground are that Haw Creek Falls is visible and it’s only a short hike to Pam’s Grotto Falls and Pack Rat Falls.

-Though it is a fantastic place to camp or even just explore for an afternoon, it is a primitive campsite, so you’ll need to keep in mind that there are no restrooms and you’ll need to bring your own water.
-To find this campground, you’ll want to go about 12 miles southwest of the community of Pelsor on Arkansas Highway 123.
-For directions, click here.
+Though it’s a fantastic place for camping in Arkansas or even just to explore for an afternoon, it is a primitive campsite, so you’ll need to keep in mind that there are pit-style toilets, but no showers, sinks, or electricity.
+You’ll need to bring your own water, too!

 To find Haw Creek Falls Recreation Area, you have to go about 12 miles southwest of the community of Pelsor on Arkansas Highway 123.
 For more information, visit the USDA website.